aplteam/Cider/README.md

 Creates a file `cider.config` in that folder.

+### Help

+Offers the user to view selected or all HTML documents with her standard browser.

 ### ListOpenProjects

 Lists the project spaces of all currently linked projects together with the fully qualified names of the namespace holding the project's code.